What does Rolex Oyster Perpetual Mean? [Complete Guide]

 On the dials of almost all Rolex watches, you’ll find these words.
 The term refers to the ”Oyster case” that Rolex uses for most of its watches.
 The Oyster case is a symbol of waterproofness and symbolizes an important milestone in Rolex’s and watchmaking’s history.
 As you know, even just a tiny bit of water is dangerous for a watch movement, and can completely destroy a watch.
 Thanks to the new Oyster case innovation, Rolex now offers watches that keep the movement safe from any dust or water.

 There is a legend about how the Rolex Oyster name came about.
 The legend has it that the name came about when Hans Wilsdorf, one night at a dinner party, struggled to open up an oyster.

 The tight closure of the Oyster’s shell can, of course, be symbolic of the watertight seals that are used in the Rolex Oysters, and can also refer to the aquatic habitat that Oysters have, symbolic of Rolex Oyster’s ability to withstand water.

 The Oyster case was invented by Rolex in 1926 and came to become the world’s first waterproof case for a wristwatch thanks to the patented concept of screwing down the bezel as well as the case back and the winding crown against the middle case.
 The first Rolex to feature this case structure was of course named “Oyster”.

 In Rolex’s own words, the Oyster case is a symbol of robustness and waterproofness.
-The Oyster case is used for all Rolex’s watches that are water-resistant up to 100 meters.
-This means that the Cellini range of watches do not use the Oyster case – which of course may not be a surprise considering that is a very slimmed dress watch.
+The Oyster case is used for all Rolex watches that are water-resistant up to 100 meters.
+This means that the Cellini range of watches does not use the Oyster case – which of course may not be a surprise considering that is a very slimmed dress watch.